-I'm 57.
+I was born in 1963.
 I followed an industrial career as an engineer from 1987 till 2002.
 But my real vocation has always been research in mathematics.
-I love maths for multiple reasons I'll probably describe in a forthcoming post.
 For familial reasons, I couldn't do a PhD after my engineering degree.
 Instead, I wrote and defended a PhD in 1997, besides my working hours, because I had in mind that a day or another, I could become an academic researcher.
 So, I'm happy without the least regret to have joined Telecom Bretagne (IMT-Atlantique, now) in 2002.

 Oxyrhynchus papyrus showing fragment of Euclid's Elements, circa AD 75-125